9 Ways Selling Homemade Food Could Leave You Needing A Solicitor

 To sell food on the street you will need a street trading licence while selling hot food or drink after 11:00 pm requires a late night refreshment licence.
 Contact your council to find out more.

+You can also join our blog newsletter and get helpful advice about starting your own business delivered directly to your email.
 Every week we publish a new article on business-related topics ranging from business planning to wellbeing and inspiration.

 More general information for food businesses is available in Starting Up, a guide put together by the Food Standards Agency: https://www.food.gov.uk/sites/default/files/multimedia/pdfs/publication/starting-up-booklet.pdf